Lynsi Romportl, D.N.P.

 Patient StoriesHaving surgery safely: Patient undergoes prostate surgery in midst of pandemicJune 26, 2020

 Type 2 diabetes can be easy to ignore, especially in the early stages.
 But diabetes affects many major organs, including your heart, blood vessels, nerves, eyes and kidneys.
 It’s important to control your blood sugar levels to prevent complications and live well with diabetes.

 What does living well with diabetes look like?

-If you have Type 2 diabetes, there are three main goals you should achieve and maintain to manage it well and live a healthy, active and enjoyable life:
+If you have Type 2 diabetes, you should achieve and maintain three main goals to manage it well, and live a healthy, active and enjoyable life:

-If your blood sugar is consistently out of your target range or you’re not sure what to do, contact your provider or a diabetes educator.
+If your blood sugar is consistently out of your target range or you’re not sure what to do, contact your health care team or a diabetes educator.

 Get more information and healthy living tools on the Live Well portal.